A wildfowler aiming a shotgun at sunset

 The UK breeding population of moorhen shows a substantial decline in breeding territories of 23 per cent.

-The wintering population, which includes migrants from much of Europe and North Africa, shows a 10-year decline of 26 per cent between 2008-2018.
+The wintering population, which includes migrants from much of Europe and North Africa, shows a ten-year decline of 26 per cent between 2008-2018.
 This is primarily driven by declines in England, as the Scottish and Welsh populations have shown slight increases over this period (four and five per cent respectively).
 The decline in Europe has not yet pushed the species into an ‘at risk’ category and the moorhen is currently listed as ‘of least concern’ on the European IUCN Red List.

-The decline of moorhens, like that of coots, is not well understood, but given the low bag size of the species, it is highly unlikely that shooting is the cause.
+The decline of moorhens, like that of coots, is not well understood but, given the low bag size of the species, it is highly unlikely that shooting is the cause.
 Habitat loss and predation are suggested to be drivers, possibly impacting breeding success more than adult survival.

 Therefore, shooting restrictions are unlikely to have any benefit.
 Instead, research investment to better understand the causes of ongoing declines is necessary, alongside habitat management and conservation interventions.